ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     download lab12/certs/azure-iot-test-only.root.ca.cert.pem
     ```

-    The Azure IoT Edge Gateway was previously configured in the **/etc/iotedge/config.yaml** file to use this root CA X.509 certificate for encrypting communications with any downstream devices connecting to the gateway.
+    The Azure IoT Edge Gateway was previously configured in the **/etc/aziot/config.toml** file to use this root CA X.509 certificate for encrypting communications with any downstream devices connecting to the gateway.
 This X.509 certificate will need to be copied to the downstream devices so they can use it to encrypt communications with the gateway.

 1. Copy the **azure-iot-test-only.root.ca.cert.pem** X.509 certificate file to the **/Starter/DownstreamDevice** directory where the source code for the downstream IoT device is located.

     > **Important**: Make sure the file has that exact name.
 It may have a different name (for example, with **(1)** added) from previous labs, so rename it after copying it if necessary.

+#### Task 3: Create hosts file entry

+In earlier versions of this lab, the FQDN would be used as the value from the **GatewayHostName** in the device connectionstring, however the test x509 certificate generated by the current versions of the test scripts no longer supports this.
+Instead, only the hostname is used and an entry must be created in the local machine's **hosts** file to resolve the hostname to an IP Address.
+Complete the following steps to add the required entry to the hosts file.

+1. Open Visual Studio Code.

+1. On the **File** menu, click **Open File**.

+1. Navigate to the following folder **c:\\Windows\\System32\\Drivers\\etc\\** file, and open the **hosts** file.

+    > **Note**: the **hosts** file has no extension.

+1. Add the following line to the **hosts** file, followed by an empty line:

+    ```text
+    {VM Public IP Address} vm-az220-training-gw0001-{your-id}
+    {blank line}
+    ```

+    For example,

+    ```text
+    168.61.181.131 vm-az220-training-gw0001-dm090821

+    ```

+1. Save the file - when prompted that the save failed, click **Retry as Admin...** and in the **User Account Control** dialog, click **Yes**.

+The local machine can now resolve the VM name to the appropriate IP Address.

+#### Task 4: Connect Downstream Device to IoT Edge Gateway

 1. Open Visual Studio Code.